 “The last terms in the equation, those framing the grandest question of whether humans are alone in their conscious curiosity, will be impossible to define until we detect extraterrestrial intelligence itself”, writes Frank Drake’s daughter Nadia Drake.
 “Until we hear those alien murmurs, all we can do is estimate the value of N by plugging in the numbers we know and making educated guesses about the numbers we don’t.”

 The point of the equation, however, was never to come up with an estimated figure, but rather to stimulate dialogue on these topics.

 Frank Drake formulated the equation as an agenda for discussion at the National Radio Astronomy Observatory in Green Bank in West Virginia, in 1961.
 In other words: this equation was never meant to be solved, but rather intended to frame the problem, and organize scientific discussion.
-As MIT astrophysicist Sara Seager put it, “In science, you always need an equation—but this isn’t one you’re going to solve.”
+As MIT astrophysicist Sara Seager told Nadia Drake in 2016, “In science, you always need an equation—but this isn’t one you’re going to solve.”

 Hi!
 This is Earth.
 Are you up?
 Netflix and chill?

 Following the recommendations made at the CETI conference in Byurakan, the Board of the Scientific Council on the Radio Astronomy Problem Area, Academy of Sciences of the USSR, approved in 1974 a Research Program on the Problem of Communication with Extraterrestrial Civilizations.